Self-Learning Threshold-Based Load Balancing

 The remainder of the paper is organized as follows.
-In Section \ref{sec: model description} we describe the model and our dispatching policy.
-In Section \ref{sec: optimal threshold} we establish that this policy is fluid and diffusion optimal if the threshold is chosen suitably.
-In Section~\ref{sec: learning the optimal threshold} we analyze a control rule for adjusting the threshold to an unknown load and we explain how to tune this control rule for nearly-optimal performance.
-Our theoretical results are corroborated by numerical experiments\footnote{All the data depicted in the plots presented in this paper, and the code used to generate this data, are available at \texttt{https://github.com/diegogolds/self-learning-threshold-policy}.} in Section \ref{sec: simulations} and conclusions are provided in Section \ref{sec: conclusions}.
-The proofs of some technical results are provided in an online supplement.
+In Section \ref{ch2-sec: model description} we describe our model and the dispatching policy.
+In Section \ref{ch2-sec: optimal threshold} we establish that this policy is fluid and diffusion optimal if the threshold is suitably chosen.
+In Section \ref{ch2-sec: learning the optimal threshold} we analyze a control rule for adjusting the threshold to an unknown load and we explain how to tune this control rule for near-optimal performance.
+Simulations are reported in Section \ref{ch2-sec: simulations}.
+Several proofs are deferred to Appendices \ref{ch2-app: proofs of various results} and \ref{ch2-app: proof of the fluid limits}.

-\section{Model and Threshold Policy.}
+\section{Model and threshold policy}

-Below we specify a stochastic model for a service system of parallel and identical server pools and we describe a threshold-based load balancing policy for assigning the incoming tasks to the server pools.
-The model description is carried out in Section \ref{sub: model}, while the load balancing policy is explained in Section \ref{sub: threshold policy}.